lllohr/Ocean_Plastic_Pollution/README.md

 ## Dashboard
-- Dashboard was created in Tableau
+- Interactive dashboard was created in Tableau

 ## Summary & Recommendation